August 24, 2017 by coachcarter717

 Written by Carter Cotrupi

 This past Saturday night, WWE had the luxury of hosting two pay-per-view events at the Barclays Center in Brooklyn, NY: SummerSlam 2017 and NXT Takeover Brooklyn III.
-Despite the historical significance of Raw and Smackdown uniting for their 30th SummerSlam event, it was NXT’s third Takeover Brooklyn that won the weekend.
+While Raw and Smackdown held the historical significance in their 30th SummerSlam event, it was NXT’s third Takeover Brooklyn event that won the weekend.

 Despite the lengthy title, NXT Takeover Brooklyn III lasted two hours with only five matches booked to showcase a roster loaded with rising talent.
 While SummerSlam failed to satisfy the overall crowd across its thirteen matches booked, Takeover Brooklyn III was the perfect spectacle for casual wrestling fans.
 The event was easy-to-digest and retained that big match feel across the board.
 Even the die-hard wrestling fans found themselves with a renewed love for the programs WWE produces because of NXT’s brilliant booking and knack for curating talent that the audience will enjoy.
 NXT is considered the underdog of WWE’s three main brands, but it gives fans a satisfying taste of grit and determination that we haven’t seen in a long time.